 At some point, every child dreams of sitting in a cockpit and piloting a massive, powerful jet through the skies.
-Even as air travel has become less and less comfortable, some residual glamour still remains.
+Because even as air travel has become less and less comfortable, some residual glamour still remains.
 There’s something intrinsically glorious, and magical, about going to sleep on one continent and waking up in another.
 The most concrete manifestation of that freedom is the toy airplane.
 A simple toy with wings and a propeller is a key part of pretend play, as children imagine themselves soaring through the clouds as the next Amelia Earhart or Wilbur Wright.
 And they’re also a great toy for younger kids, because moving planes on the ground and in the air helps them develop fine and gross motor skills.

 The Best Toy Airplanes for Toddlers and Preschoolers